OrebroUniversity/hiqp_demos/README.md

-# The HiQP Demo package
+# The HiQP Demos package

 The package is showcasing the use of the hiqp framework with the ABB YuMi robot in simulation via a collection of shellscripts.
 Dependencies include the hiqp packages (git@github.com:OrebroUniversity/hiqp.git), as well as the yumi_description package (git@github.com:OrebroUniversity/yumi.git) which is also available from APT.